nathan-hahn/nathanrhahn.github.io/index.md

 How can we create affordable and efficient force multipliers that work in tandem with rangers and communities to protect wildlife and people in harsh field conditions?

-My research is broad, but I am focused on three main categories:
+My research is focused on three main categories:
 - Assessing technologies for anti-poaching and human-elephant conflict
 - Investigating elephant movement behavior and feeding to inform landscape planning in the Mara-Serengeti Ecosystem
 - Researching drivers of conservation success and failure, in the context of both technology and park management